 Industrial Emissions Directive

-The Industrial Emissions Directive (2010/75/EU) (IED) came into force on 6 January 2011.
+The Industrial Emissions Directive (2010/75/EU) (IED) came into force on 6 January 2011 and has been adopted into UK legislation.
 IED recasts seven existing directives related to industrial emissions into a single clear, coherent legislative instrument.
 The recast includes IPPC, LCPD, the Waste Incineration Directive, the Solvents Emissions Directive and three directives on titanium dioxide.

 The timeline for implementation of certain provisions of IED follows the dates below: